-Once you have saved the file, send the newly named and completed form to the Registrar for signatures.
+Once you have saved the file, email the newly named and completed form to the Registrar for signatures at Registrar@sksm.edu.
 Be sure to Cc your advisor when sending it to the Registrar, and to follow-up after a week to confirm the form was received and in process.
 It is your responsibility to ensure forms are completed.